What's a “drive,” or “volume?”

 users.

-PhotoStructure needs a stable way to refer to the volumes you’ve mounted to your system.
+PhotoStructure needs a stable way to refer to your photos and videos.

 If you plug in a new external hard drive into a Mac, it will mount to